vladikcomper/MegaPCM/docs/1-installation/Sonic-1-Hivebrain-2005.md

 Another easy one.
 You need to download a few files and copy them relative to your disassembly's root directory.

+1. Go to Mega PCM's releases and find the most recent one: https://github.com/vladikcomper/MegaPCM/releases
-1. Download ASM68K bundle of Mega PCM 2.
-Copy `MegaPCM.asm` file to your disassembly's root.
+2. Download `megapcm.zip` (release bundles) and open `asm68k` directory inside it (ASM68K bundle).
+Copy `MegaPCM.asm` from that directory to your disassembly's root.
-2. Download Sonic 1 sample table.
-Copy `SampleTable.asm` and other files to your directory.
+3. Download `sample-tables.zip` and locate `sonic-1` directory inside.
+Copy `SampleTable.asm` and other files to your disassembly's directory.

 ### Step 3.2.
 Include Mega PCM and Sonic 1 sample table